north-road/slyr/docs/user_guide/setup_slyr.md

 | ---| --- | --- |
 Convert font markers to simple marker symbols where possible | All Symbol marker symbols will loose any complexity. <WILL THIS MIRROR THE CHOSEN SYMBOLS CLOSELY?
 WILL IT LOSE ALL COLOUR AS WELL?> |  Tick to activate.
 Convert font markerts to SVG files | Use this option if you have access to the original SVG files and they are saved in.  |  Tick to activate.
 Ensure the location is addded into the **QGIS** `Options` dialog (check [Troubleshooting](/user_guide/troubleshooting) for more information).
-Embed pictures inside symbols when possible |  |  Tick to activate.
+Embed pictures inside symbols when possible | Symbols containing pictures are assumed to have placement inside symbols.
+If your pictures occur outside of symbols, don't activate this option. <IS THIS CORRECT????> |  Tick to activate.
-Tweak symbol conversion for better visual match |  |  Tick to activate.
+Tweak symbol conversion for better visual match | A variety of scripts can be employed to get a better match, such as... <PROVIDE EXAMPLES OR FURTHER CLARIFICATION>.  |  Tick to activate.
-Units for symbols: points, millimeters |  |  Tick to activate.
+Units for symbols: points, millimeters | Symbols use points or millimeters to measure them. **SLYR** uses points as a default. |  Choose either `Points` or `Millimeters`.
-Store extracted picutres in |  |  Tick to activate.
+Store extracted pictures in | Pictures are extracted and processed using Inkscape.
+The files will then need a storage location. <WHAT PICTURES ARE TALKING ABOUT - FROM SYMBOLS OR PHOTOS LINKED IN THE PROJECT> |  Enter in the folder's path
-Store relative paths for files instead of absolute paths |  |  Tick to activate.
+Store relative paths for files instead of absolute paths | Using relative paths will assist with portability of the project. |  Tick to activate.

 ### SDE Database Conversion ###
 | Setting | Description | Directions |